 This is unlike Amazon where prices are known to constantly change.

 If you have never saved before, then jump on the bandwagon.
 You will be grateful you did.

 By saving money, you are able to do things that you need to do and it will open up more opportunities.
-Given the complete unknown situation, it is best to save what money you can now.
+Given the completely unknown situation, it is best to save what money you can now.

 If you don’t have a sufficient emergency fund established, you are probably kicking yourself for not making it a priority.
 Now, is a priority.
 Learn how much money you need for your emergency fund.

 Resources to Save Money:

 - Important to Know How to Save Money Each and Every Month